The 4% Safe Withdrawal Rate in Action

 Figure 3 (90/10 and 60/40 portfolio comparison)

 Above, we see the Monte Carlo success percentages and final balances of the 90/10 (left) and 60/40 (right) portfolios.
-Note the chance of success, given the return assumptions from above, is 90% for the more aggressive portfolio compared to 68% for the balanced portfolio.
-There is a lot more money left after 30 years as well (blue bars).
+Given the return assumptions from above, the chance of success is 90% for the more aggressive portfolio compared to 68% for the balanced portfolio.
+There is also much more money left after 30 years (blue bars).

 So why would you ever use a less aggressive portfolio?
-The answer to that question is Sequence of Return Risk.
+The answer is Sequence of Return Risk.

 Sequence of Return Risk and the 4% Rule

-When you are drawing down on your portfolio, negative returns of the stock market cause you to reverse dollar cost average.
-This rapid initial depletion of your portfolio can cause long term failure after just a few negative years.
-Sequence of Return Risk (SORR) describes the failure of your portfolio determined by the returns before and after you start withdrawing from your portfolio.
+When you are drawing down on your portfolio, negative stock market returns cause you to reverse the dollar cost average.
+This rapid initial depletion can cause long-term failure after just a few negative years.
+Sequence of Return Risk (SORR) describes the failure of your portfolio determined by the returns before and after you start withdrawing.

 How does SORR affect a 90/10 portfolio?